mazinko450/godoco/README.md

 - You break your flow state
 - You lose 23 minutes of productivity ([UC Irvine study](https://www.ics.uci.edu/~gmark/chi08-mark.pdf))

-**godoco keeps you in the zone.** Create scenes, configure settings, manage projects—all without leaving your terminal.
+**godoco keeps you in the zone.** Configure settings, manage projects—all without leaving your terminal.

-### � Project Management That Actually Works
+### 🔄 Project Management That Actually Works

 Remember that other project you started last week?
 Where is it?